 If you have a year that necessitates using your plan frequently, it’s reasonable to worry that your out-of-pocket (OOP) costs may grow exponentially.
 Luckily, Medicare has protections in place to make sure that your OOP costs don’t get out of hand!
 They’re in the form of a little category in your plan called MOOP.

-Your MOOP is the maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
+So, what does MOOP mean?
+Your MOOP is the Medicare maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
 In other words, it’s the limit to how much you will spend in out-of-pocket costs for medical services in a calendar year.
 Other popular names for MOOP are the maximum OOP, maximum OOPC, or out-of-pocket maximum.

 MOOP is the limit on how much you can spend in out-of-pocket costs for medical services in a calendar year before your plan covers these costs.

-When it comes to MOOP, each Medicare Advantage plan is different, though $6,700 is a very common in-network MOOP limit and $10,000 is common for a MOOP that includes out-of-network costs.
-Even then, your MOOP may change each year.
-MOOPs can be as low as $0 up to a maximum, which is established by Medicare and may change each year.
-In 2019, the Medicare established MOOP limit is $6,700.
+Maximum OOPs can be as low as $0 up to a maximum, which is established by Medicare and may change each year.
+In 2023, the Medicare established maximum OOP limit is $8,300 for in-network costs and $12,450 for out-of-pocket limit costs.
+Even then, it may change each year.
 Please note that some PPO plans may have a higher combined MOOP.
 Plans will usually have an out-of-pocket maximum that’s easily comparable, especially with the Medicareful Plan Finder.

-Once you surpass your MOOP limit, your Medicare Advantage plan will cover the remainder of your OOP costs for eligible services.
-So, let’s say your plan has a $6,700 MOOP.
+Once you surpass your MOOP Medicare limit, your Medicare Advantage plan will cover the remainder of your OOP costs for eligible services.
+So, let’s say your plan has a $8,300 out-of-pocket maximum.
 Once your expenditures surpass that amount, you’re generally not expected to cover anymore costs for in-network, Medicare-covered services.
 There are some exceptions to this, but besides those, you’re covered!
 Pretty cool, right?

 Once your expenditures surpass that amount, you’re generally not expected to cover anymore costs for in-network, Medicare-covered services.

-When you hit your MOOP limit, you’ll get a letter from your plan informing you of such.
-This letter should also let you know what costs (exceptions to the MOOP limit) that you’ll still be responsible for.
+When you hit your maximum OOP limit, you’ll get a letter from your plan informing you of such.
+This letter should also let you know what costs (exceptions to the out-of-pocket maximum) you’ll still be responsible for.

 What are the Exceptions?

-For the most part, you’ll still be on the hook for costs that don’t count toward your MOOP limit.
+For the most part, you’ll still be on the hook for costs that don’t count toward your limit.
 For example, you’ll still pay premiums, like the Part B premium that may be part of your Medicare plan.
-(Your monthly Medicare Advantage premiums don’t count toward your MOOP limit.)
-You’ll also still be expected to pay for drug costs, since they don’t count toward your MOOP limit either.
+(Your monthly Medicare Advantage premiums don’t count toward your limit.)
+You’ll also still be expected to pay for drug costs, since they don’t count toward your maximum OOP limit either.

 Even after you hit the out-of-pocket maximum, your plan may not cover services outside of your plan’s network.

-Another common exception to MOOP spending deals with your plan’s network.
+Another common exception to Medicare Advantage out-of-pocket maximum spending deals with your plan’s network.
 Even after you hit the out-of-pocket maximum, your plan may not cover services outside of your plan’s network.
-Some plans also have a higher MOOP limit that includes out-of-network costs.
-When you meet this type of MOOP limit, your plan will then cover eligible out-of-network costs.
+Some plans also have a higher maximum OOPC limit that includes out-of-network costs.
+When you meet this type of limit, your plan will then cover eligible out-of-network costs.
 Furthermore, if a service isn’t covered by your Medicare Advantage plan, your plan still won’t cover those costs.

-There are three types of payments that count toward your MOOP: copayments, coinsurances, and deductibles.
+There are three types of payments that count toward your out-of-pocket maximum: copayments, coinsurances, and deductibles.

 The first type is a copayment.
 Copayments are set fees you pay per use of a certain Medicare-approved service.
 These services can be anything from a doctor’s visit to transportation.
 Secondly, you have coinsurances.
 The difference between coinsurances and copayments is that coinsurances are usually a percentage of the total cost of a service.

-The third and final type of payment that counts toward your MOOP limit is a deductible, which is a set amount you pay for a service, or services, before your plan begins to cover costs.
-The difference between copayments and deductibles is that copayments are paid each time, while deductibles add up each time you use the service(s) over the course of a set timeframe (often a year) — much like the MOOP limit.
+The third and final type of payment that counts toward your out-of-pocket maximum is a deductible, which is a set amount you pay for a service, or services, before your plan begins to cover costs.
+The difference between copayments and deductibles is that copayments are paid each time, while deductibles add up each time you use the service(s) over the course of a set timeframe (often a year) — much like the maximum OOP limit.

 Please note, any costs associated with outpatient drugs don’t count toward your Medicare Advantage MOOP limit.